christophpickl/urclubs/doc/ROADMAP.md

 ## Must

+* UI: icons for categories (in table, in combobox)
 * !!
 FIX: myclubs caching
 * ! proper exception handling
 * when sync is done, request focus for confirm panel